Journeyman Electrician Salary: What You’ll Earn in 2026

 Here is the complete guide on Union vs Non-Union Skilled Trades: Pay, Benefits & Career Comparison.

 The total compensation difference often surprises people.
-An IBEW journeyman in Chicago earning $44/hour base also receives a benefits package (pension contributions, health & welfare, apprenticeship/training, annuity) that adds another $18–$22/hour on top.
-That makes effective total compensation closer to $62–$66/hour — even if the non-union guy thinks he’s only $10/hour behind on base wages.
+An IBEW journeyman in Chicago earning $46/hour base also receives pension contributions, health and welfare, apprenticeship/training fund, and annuity contributions that add another $18–$24/hour.
+That makes effective total compensation closer to $64–$70/hour — even if the non-union journeyman thinks he’s only $10–$12 behind on base wages.

 For a deeper look at the tradeoffs on both sides, see our guide to how to become an electrician, which covers union apprenticeship paths in detail.